 Go to the WordPress Themes section for themes you’d like to try out.
 Alternatively, check out our lists of free WordPress themes: Excellent Free WordPress Themes and Beautiful Free WordPress Themes.

 Create a new site

 Create a folder under the xampp > htdocs and put some test PHP scripts in it.
 As you can see, you don’t need a web server anymore, you have a fully-featured MySQL and PHP server right there in your computer.
-Go develop some cool web applications!
+When creating a new site, be sure to optimize your domain name!
+Now, go develop some cool web applications!

 Explore additional XAMPP add-ons

 There are a good number of XAMPP add-ons for you to extend your local web server.
 Check them out and install the ones you need.
 Go to either the Windows, Linux, or Mac OS X download pages to see a list of add-ons you can install.

 In this tutorial, you just learned how easy it is to install XAMPP to the desktop so that you can have your very own PHP web development testing server.
 More specifically, this is what we did together:

 - Created a MySQL database user

 - Installed and configured WordPress